wfjm/w11/doc/README_known_issues.md

 The case id indicates the release when the issue was first recognized.

+### V0.79 {[issue #29](https://github.com/wfjm/w11/issues/29)} -- migrate from Travis to GitHub actions

+Travis is now defunct and has been removed in [6b8c063](https://github.com/wfjm/w11/commit/6b8c063).
+So it's time to migrate CI/CD to GitHub actions.

 ### V0.50-2 {[issue #28](https://github.com/wfjm/w11/issues/28)} -- RK11: write protect action too slow

 Some simple RK11 drivers, especially in test codes, don't poll for completion